Loop3D/LoopStructural/docs/source/installation.rst

 .. image:: images/jupyter_browser.png

-You can now start using, try working through one of the tutorials found in the notebooks directory
+You can now start using FME.
+Try working through one of the examples/tutorials found in the notebooks directory.

 Upgrading FME
 ~~~~~~~~~~~~~